wildan-wicaksono/wildan-wicaksono.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

 <p align="justify">Contains problems and solutions from several contests.
 Provided <b>bahasa</b> only.
-If you're on mobile it may not download, try using a PC or laptop.</p>
+If you're on mobile and it cannot be downloaded, then use a browser other than Chrome.
+If that still doesn't work, use a laptop or PC.</p>

 * <b>Junior</b>
     * <i>KSN Matematika SMP 2020</i>.
 Updated November 4, 2020. <a href='http://wildan-wicaksono.github.io/files/Kompetisi Sains Nasional 2020.pdf' target="_blank">PDF Download</a>